-The safety of learners, visitors and staff remain our priority, so we will still take safety precautions and protections.
-Visit our keeping you safe during COVID-19 webpage for more information.
+The safety of learners, visitors and staff remains our priority, so we will still take safety precautions and protections.
+Find more information on our keeping you safe during COVID-19 webpage.

-Please note that the situation may change, at short notice, according to further public health guidance.
+Please note that the situation may still change, at short notice, according to further public health guidance.

 Thomas Calton Centre

 Alpha Street, Peckham